NRCan/geo-deep-learning/README.md

 sample:
   prep_csv_file: /path/to/csv/file_name.csv     # Path to CSV file used in preparation.
   samples_dist: 200                             # Distance (in pixel) between samples
-  remove_background: True                       # When True, does not write samples containing only "0" values.
+  min_annotated_percent: 10                     # Min % of non background pixels in stored samples.
+Default: 0
-  mask_input_image: False                       # When True, mask the input image where there is no reference data.
+  mask_reference: False                         # When True, mask the input image where there is no reference data.

 # Training parameters; used in train_model.py ----------------------

 training:
   output_path: /path/to/output/weights/folder   # Path to folder where files containing weights will be written
-  num_trn_samples: 4960                         # Number of samples to use for training (should be a multiple of batch_size)
+  num_trn_samples: 4960                         # Number of samples to use for training. (default: all samples in hdfs file are taken)
-  num_val_samples: 2208                         # Number of samples to use for validation (should be a multiple of batch_size)
+  num_val_samples: 2208                         # Number of samples to use for validation. (default: all samples in hdfs file are taken)
+  num_tst_samples:                              # Number of samples to use for test. (default: all samples in hdfs file are taken)
   batch_size: 32                                # Size of each batch
   num_epochs: 150                               # Number of epochs
   learning_rate: 0.0001                         # Initial learning rate